What is Project Achievement?

 Project Achievement is skills for a lifetime!
 4-H'ers develop leadership, creativity, public speaking skills, recordkeeping, and more through this program!
 Specifically, students pick a project area of interest, research the topic, write a presentation, and present it to others.
 As students become older, a record-keeping component that promotes independent thinking, research, and implementation is added.

 For a 5th Grade Cloverleaf 4-H'er, the presentation will begin at school or the county level competition and advance to the area or district level competition.
 The 4-H project is two parts: a 2-3 page report and a poster/tri-board.
-4-H projects are due at school on Friday, February 19th to the 4-H'ers science teacher.
-Mrs. Yearwood will collect the students 4-H Projects to be judged at the 4-H Office by the Stephens County Retired Educators.
+4-H projects are due at school to the 4-H'ers science teacher.
+Mrs. Yearwood will collect the students' 4-H Projects to be judged at the 4-H Office by retired educators and volunteers.
 The students will not be present for the judging.
-Students will be notified of winners on Friday, February 26th.
-All first place 4-H Project Fair winners will be invited to attend the district competition, District Project Achievement, on Saturday, March 20th at South Jackson Elementary School.
-In preparation for 4-H Cloverleaf Project Achievement the first place winners can attend an after school District Project Achievement preparation and practice class, 3:00-5:00 pm, at school.
-Date of these practices will be sent home with the winners.
-After which, there will be a parent meeting from 5:00-6:00 pm.
-At this practice, 4-H’ers take their 4-H projects and turn it into an oral presentation.
-We use their 4-H project 2-3 page report and make it their speech.
-They learn tips on public speaking and practice giving their presentations.
-Students have the opportunity to learn and develop skills in public speaking.
+Students will be notified of winners.
+All first-place 4-H Project Fair winners will be invited to attend the district competition.

 - 2-3 Pages Typed or Neatly Hand Written (front side only of paper)

-- Report should have 3 parts: Introduction, Body (3 points), & Conclusion
+- The report should have 3 parts: Introduction, Body (3 points), & Conclusion

 - Include important facts, statistics, etc. in your paper